RahfayS/Breast-Cancer-Prediction/README.md

-# Breast-Cancer-Prediction
+# Breast-Cancer-Reoccurrence-Prediction

-This project explores a dataset of breast cancer patients with the goal of predicting patient mortality.
+This project explores a dataset of breast cancer patients with the goal of predicting the likelihood of a patients cancer reoccurrence
 By applying machine learning techniques, I aim to identify key factors that influence survival outcomes and develop a model capable of accurately classifying mortality risk.

 ---